petvi/petvi/README.md

-### Hi, I'm Petras 👋
+### Hi, folks 👋

-I’m a 10x developer.

-- 💖  TypeScript junkie.
-- 😄  Pronouns: he/him.
-- 🇱🇹  I'm originally from Lithuania.
+My name is Petras and I'm a Full-Stack Web Developer.
+I'm from Lithuania, currently living in Hamburg, Germany.